hanabi/hanabi.github.io/misc/BGA.md

 * On BGA, in 3+ player games, players don't generally do *Hard Double Discard Avoidance*.
 Instead, they use two other strategies to prevent *Double Discards* from occurring:
   * First, players are generally allowed to save a copy of a non-critical card if both copies of that card are on the chop of adjacent players.
   * Second, players can indirectly solve the problem by planning a line where it sets up one of the DD players to give an obvious clue.
-* In my group, there is no need to do either of these strategies, because *Hard Double Discard Avoidance* is **always** turned on, regardless of the amount of players.
+* In my group, there is no need to do either of these strategies, because *Hard Double Discard Avoidance* is **always** turned on, regardless of the number of players.
 * Why do this?
 It narrows the possibilities of what *Save Clues* can be, which is quite useful.
 Furthermore, it eliminates the silliness involved in dancing around a *Double Discard* situation - players just simply don't have to worry about it anymore and can focus on always giving the highest efficiency clue for the situation.
 * Finally, if a player notices that someone *Double Discards* when they weren't supposed to, they can mark their hand for the exact card, which is quite powerful.